MarkMessa/Bitcoin-Transaction-Mathematica/README.md

-# BTC-Transaction-Mathematica
+# Bitcoin Transactions with Mathematica
-Bitcoin raw unsign transaction package for Mathematica 9.0
+Package for Mathematica 9.0 with utilities to build Bitcoin raw transactions.